What are the Most Common Summer Diseases in Dogs?

 Tick.
 The tick carries an organism that can infect the white blood cells of your dog.

-Erlichia, as for other parasitic ailments, can resemble different diseases.
-Look for spots of bleeding on your dog’s gums, lethargy or a loss of appetite.
-Erlichia develops in stages.
+Ehrlichia, as for other parasitic ailments, can resemble different diseases.
+Look for spots of bleeding on your dog’s gums, lethargy, or a loss of appetite.
+Ehrlichia develops in stages.
 The prognosis is good if the disease is diagnosed before the chronic stage.
-Because it is hard to recognize in its earliest phases, veterinarians will sometimes treat ehrlichia with antibiotics before they make a firm diagnosis.
+Because it is hard to recognize in its earliest phases, veterinarians will sometimes treat Ehrlichia with antibiotics before making a firm diagnosis.

 Can Ehrlichiosis in Dogs be Cured?